InkyZima/CultureAI/RASPBERRY_PI_SETUP.md

 5. **'No module named google.generativeai'**: This is expected when running on Python 3.7.
 The application will automatically use the custom wrapper instead.

 6. **THINKING_MODEL environment variable**: If you see errors about the thinking agent, make sure you've set the `THINKING_MODEL` environment variable in your `.env` file.

+7. **API errors**: If you see "Invalid value at 'contents[0].parts[0]'" errors, this is likely due to the timestamp format.
+The latest version fixes this issue.

+8. **WebSocket issues**: If you encounter WebSocket connection problems, make sure the `simple-websocket` package is installed.

 ## Limitations